 A free community space for late-identified neurodivergent adults to connect, share lived experiences, and explore the intersections that shape our identities.

 These meet-ups are not coaching sessions or group therapy.
 They're informal gatherings where people can talk about their journeys, reflect on their experiences, and find companionship with others who “get it.”
-Each meet-up centers a specific intersection of identity, including being queer, over 40, or part of a cultural minority, while welcoming the full complexity of who you are.
+Each meet-up centers a specific intersection of identity, such as being over 40 or part of a cultural minority, while recognizing that each person brings a unique combination of experiences, perspectives, and identities.

 SAFE Unmasking™ and Acceptance and Commitment Coaching influence the tone of these gatherings through curiosity, care, and self acceptance.
 The goal is to create a space where people can speak openly about masking, identity, belonging, and daily life without pressure to perform or explain.